bhklens/blog/_posts/2025-04-08-life-cycle-of-real-estate-project.md

 categories: [ General ]
 image: assets/images/lifecycle.svg
 date: 2025-04-08 18:15:00 +0530
+beforetoc: "When I was buying a house, one thing I genuinely missed was understanding the life cycle of a real estate project.
+There’s so much happening behind the scenes, and knowing the process can help you make better decisions.
+Here’s a simple explanation, based on what I’ve learned."
 toc: true
 ---
-When I was buying a house, one thing I genuinely missed was understanding the life cycle of a real estate project.
-There’s so much happening behind the scenes, and knowing the process can help you make better decisions.
-Here’s a simple explanation, based on what I’ve learned.

 ### Land & Approvals